-It is recommended that the congregation budget a minimum of \$1,200 per year to assist the pastor in meeting the costs of tuition, books, supplies, travel and living expenses while on educational leave, as well as continue the pastor's regular compensation.
+It is recommended that the congregation budget a minimum of \$1,200 per year to assist the pastor in meeting the costs of tuition, books, supplies, travel and living expenses while on educational leave, as well as continue the pastor's regular compensation, defray the cost of pulpit supply and meet the expense of other pastoral services.
 Continuing education time and allocated funds accrue to an individual pastor in relation to a call in a particular congregation.
 When a pastor leaves that specific call, accrued continuing education time and funds are forfeited.
 Additionally, continuing education time and funds may not be transferred to a pastor who replaces a pastor in a place where such time has accrued.